Quick Legal Facts

 Concealment

-There is no statutory or legislatively established guidance for determining what is, or, is not concealed.
+There is no statutory or legislatively established guidance for determining what is concealed.
 The test used in Oregon was announced in the case of Oregon v Turner, 193 P3d.
 697 (2008):

 Arguably, if a folding knife with a pocket clip is clipped to the hem of a pocket, leaving part of it “identifiable,” there may be no attempt to obscure the knife as might be the case if the same knife is deposited in a pocket.
 There is no case law support in Oregon for this argument or on this issue.
 Accordingly, we cannot recommend or suggest pocket clip carry as compliant with 166.240.